How to Configure Docker Rotate Log on Amazon Linux 2

 sudo touch /etc/docker/daemon.json

-Open the file using your preferred text editor and add the following configuration:
+Open the file in your preferred text editor and add:

 {